 How The Project Was Received

-When a building is surrounded by nature, greenery and sights such as mountains or swamps, you’d want the building to be in harmonious with its surrounding.
-This means you may want to avoid too industrial design that may feel out of place.
+When a building is surrounded by nature, greenery, and sights such as mountains or swamps, you’d want the building to be in harmony with its surrounding.
+This means you may want to avoid a too industrial design that may feel out of place.
 In our River Oasis project, we opted for a facade finish inspired by rammed earth material.
 The reason why is rather obvious; we want the facade to have color and texture that closely resemble natural earth while being free of the real material’s limitation.